-Ground level installations should be located according to local building codes or ordinances and these requirements:
+Ground level installations must be located according to local building codes or ordinances and these requirements:

 - Clearances must be in accordance with those shown in Figure 1. - A suitable mounting pad must be provided and be separate from the building foundation.
-The pad needs to be level and strong enough to support the unit's weight.
-The slab height needs to be a minimum of 2" (5 cm) above grade and with adequate drainage.
+The pad must be level and strong enough to support the unit's weight.
+The slab height must be a minimum of 2" (5 cm) above grade and with adequate drainage.
 See Figure 1.